- What is Japanese Rice Cakes?

 How to Season the Rice

 It’s pretty simple – we melt some sugar in rice wine vinegar, season it with salt, and sprinkle this concoction onto the rice after it’s done cooking.
+By the way, if you’re looking for a rice cooker to make this process simpler and more automated – and have the most perfect sushi rice, check out our other article where we talk about the absolute best sushi rice cooker.

-How to Shape Onigiri
+How to Shape Onigiri Without Mold

 Now that you’ve learned how to make the rice and the filling, it’s time to shape them into onigiri.
 While there are many ways to do this, there are two main ways: using a sushi mat or using plastic wrap.